piotrsiupa/karnaugh-solver/README.md

 If you don't want to install any additional software, you can just build all `*.cc` files in the directory `src` and link them together, using your favorite toolchain.
 Default options (with optimization turned on) should work fine; there is no libraries to be linked or anything like that.
 However, defining the preprocessor macro `NDEBUG` for all files is strongly recommended because assertions can significantly increase the runtime of the resulting program, especially with high number of input variables.
-(In *GCC* it is done with the flag `-DNDEBUG`.)
+(In most compilers, this is done with the flag `-DNDEBUG`.)

 ## License